femou1/pb-handbooks/pb_gamerules.md

 -- **This does not cover everything; just because something might not be exactly listed here doesn't mean it is allowed.
 Moderators do have the final say in these situations.
 If you have to ask yourself "am I allowed to do this?", it likely isn't**.
 -- You may be issued a weapon ban if you violate these rules; see more information below in the `Pinewood Weapon Ban` section.

+* Autoclickers are not against the rules unless used as a way to bypass Roblox Anti-AFK.
+Moderators are allowed to kick AFK-ing players who are attempting to stay longer than designed while AFK.
+-- However, using an auto-clicker to spam tools in an attempt to annoy other players can be removed from the game.
+This would fall under harassment.

 * Members are requested to be respectful with other players, hurtful and disrespectful comments will lead to an in-game mute, and report abuses being sent to Roblox to be dealt with by Roblox moderation.
+Repeat offenders may be banned.

 * Users with user/display names that bypass the filter to project slurs or other inappropriate phrases will be reported to Roblox and banned from the game.